Behind Your Smile

 Behind Your Smile (浮士德的微笑 (Fúshìdé de wéixiào, Faust's Smile)) is a 2016 Taiwanese television series created and produced by Sanlih E-Television, starring Marcus Chang, Eugenie Liu, Sean Lee, Hongshi and Esther Yang.
 Filming began on October 15, 2016 and wrapped up on March 15, 2017.
 It aired on TTV every Sunday at 10:00 pm starting November 13, 2016.

 Synopsis

 Zhao Yiting lives a cold and meaningless life as he tries to pursue the only goal he knows: destroying the person who took everything from him.
-As he lost his father because of Lin Man, he decides to take revenge on her.
+He lost his father because of Lin Man, he decides to take revenge on her.
 At the same time, Lin Man's daughter, Lei Xinyu, returns home to surprise her mother, but the woman has fled due to numerous charges against her.
 Xinyu is now destitute and has an angry mob after her, so Yiting helps her while harboring ulterior motives.
-However, since Xinyu is naive, gentle and kind, Yiting starts to get conflicted about his feelings for her.
+However, since Xinyu is naive, gentle and kind, Yiting starts to get conflicted about his feelings for her and his desire for revenge.